Never before has the word immune system been so popular.

 Among them are overweight and body fat index.

-Here I am going to show you why, beyond disfavoring your figure, they can also seriously affect your health.
+Here I am going to show you why, beyond harming your figure, they can also seriously affect your health.

-And some actions that you can take, immediately, so that you do not continue to accumulate pounds without control.
+And some actions you can take, immediately, to avoid continuing to accumulate pounds uncontrollably.

-Whether you're within the normal range, overweight, or obese, the sum of your pounds and body fat index (BMI) play a huge role in your immunity.
+Whether you are within the normal range, overweight or obese, the sum of your pounds and body fat index (BMI) play a very important role in your immunity.

-Unfortunately, more than ⅔ of Americans are classified as overweight and a staggering 1/3 of them are obese.
+Unfortunately, more than ⅔ of Americans are classified as overweight and a surprising 1/3 of them are counted as obese.

-On average, that population is heavier than at any other time in history.
+On average, this population is heavier than at any other time in history.

-There has also been a similar increase in diagnoses of heart disease, diabetes, and other chronic diseases.
+There has also been a similar increase in diagnoses of heart disease, diabetes and other chronic illnesses.

 But how does being overweight impact the immune system and, therefore, health?

-Let's talk about how high body fat index can decrease the protective action of the immune system.
+Let's talk about how high body fat can decrease the protective action of the immune system.

-- It promotes various chronic diseases, including diabetes, cardiovascular disease, high blood pressure, cancer, high cholesterol, chronic kidney disease, and intestinal failure.
+- It promotes several chronic diseases, such as diabetes, cardiovascular diseases, high blood pressure, cancer, high cholesterol, chronic kidney disease, and intestinal failure.

 - It affects sleep patterns by causing a higher body temperature.
-It also produces snoring or sleeping disorders such as sleep apnea.
+It also causes snoring or sleeping disorders such as sleep apnea.

-Every time you snore you lack oxygen to your brain, which causes you to wake up restless and disrupt deep sleep phases.
+Every time you snore, there is a lack of oxygen in your brain, which makes you wake up restless and interrupt deep sleep phases.

-- It causes low self-esteem, increasing the risk of depression, anxiety and stress, which can lead to overeating or binge eating that makes it seem like you're going to finish off the entire fridge (with emotions of guilt and shame included).
+- It causes low self-esteem, increasing the risk of depression, anxiety and stress, which can lead you to overeat or have those binges that make it seem like you are going to use up the entire fridge (with emotions of guilt and shame included).

-All this can become a vicious cycle that makes you get sick and get infections more often.
+All of this can become a vicious cycle that makes you sick and contract infections more often.

 The good thing is that you can get to the root cause and take action to resolve it.

 Does it catch your attention?
-Then broaden your mind and keep reading because later I will introduce you to some simple steps that do not cost anything and you can do at home.
+So broaden your mind and keep reading because later I will show you some simple steps that cost nothing and you can do at home.

 If you have medical problems, I recommend taking your strategy to another level.
-Seek the help of a dietician and a personal trainer to guide you towards a better lifestyle.
+Seek the help of a dietitian and personal trainer to guide you towards a better lifestyle.

-It will be very important to have a blood test to check your inflammation markers, because studies have shown that the more inflammation there is in the body, the less likely it is that your immune system will defend you against viruses and the flu from influenza.
+It will be very important to have a blood test to check your markers of inflammation, because studies have shown that the more inflammation there is in the body, the less likely your immune system will be to defend you from viruses and the flu.